pre-eth/OpenStreetMap-Route-Planner/README.md

-# Route Planning Project
+# OpenStreetMap Route Planner

-This repo contains the starter code for the Route Planning project.
+This repo contains my code for the Route Planning project in Course 1 of the Udacity C++ Nanodegree.

 <img src="map.png" width="600" height="450" />